Veronica Samuels

 RELAX AT RAY SMUCKER PARK

-Yuma is famous for its many lush spaces, and one of the favourites among locals is Ray Smucker Park Ray Smucker Park, located at South Avenue A in the heart of Yuma.
+Yuma is famous for its many lush spaces, and one of the favourites among locals is Ray Smucker Park, located on South Avenue A in the heart of Yuma.

 Summer evenings and weekends attract large families that come here for a relaxing time, while the kids have a blast in the playgrounds.